 You should not use Google Drive to save and send credit card information.
 Although Google Drive offers secure servers for your stored information, your Google account is never completely secure.
 If somebody accesses your Google account, they can view your files.

-• Can you send credit card info through Google Drive securely
+Whether you can send credit card info through Google Drive securely.

-• Google Drive vs Trustworthy for storing credit card info
+About Google Drive vs. Trustworthy for storing credit card info.

 Simply put, Google Drive offers exceptional security and encryption for your stored files and information.
 For this reason, it’s highly unlikely cybercriminals can access your Google Drive files through server hacks and breaches.